apmfree78/trello-clone/README.md

 Sample data is preloaded onto app.

+## `localStorage` for data persistence

+To make this app usable card data must persist between sessions.
+I setup `localStorage` to make this happen.
+If you update, add, delete, or move cards and hard refresh or come back to the site later (on the same browser) than your changes will still be there!

 ## Setup for continuous deployment on Netlify

 App is set to recompile and re-deploy on Netlify every time a new